Advertising, Promotions, or Marketing Manager

 How to Become an Advertising, Promotions, or Marketing Manager

-Marketing managers typically need a bachelor’s degree in a business field, such as marketing, or in a related field, such as communications.
-In addition, completing an internship while in school can be useful.
+Advertising, promotions, and marketing managers typically need a bachelor’s degree in a business field, such as marketing, or in a related field, such as communications.
+Relevant courses might include consumer behavior, market research, and art history.

 Work Experience in a Related Occupation

 These managers typically need work experience in a related advertising, marketing, promotions, or sales occupation.
 For example, they may have worked as sales representatives, market research analysts, or public relations specialists.